Demystifying “Step Up in Basis” in Florida Probate.

-Florida estate planning and probate attorney Samantha J. Fitzgerald understands how confusing estate planning concepts can be.
-That’s why she takes the time to explain difficult concepts, like “step up in basis” to her clients in plain language.
+Our Florida estate planning and probate attorneys understand how confusing estate planning concepts can be.
+That’s why our attorneys take the time to explain difficult concepts, like “step up in basis” to our clients in plain language.

 Estate taxes, without question, can be a very complicated topic.